gerwitz/hgc-v12/src/writing/2009/2009-12-29-tools-in-the-brain-attic.md

 ---
-title: Tools in the brain-attic
+title: Tools in the Brain-Attic
 abstract: In praise of effective genius heroes.
 categories:
 - culture